Kidder County, North Dakota

 Kidder County is a county located in the U.S. state of North Dakota.
-As of the 2020 census, the population was 2,394.
-Its county seat is Steele.
+As of the 2020 census, the population was 2,394, and was estimated to be 2,371 in 2024.
+The county seat and largest city is Steele.

 History

 The Dakota Territory legislature created the county on January 4, 1873, with areas partitioned from Buffalo County.
 The county government was not organized at that time, nor was the area attached to another county for administrative or judicial purposes.
-It was named for Jefferson Parrish Kidder, a delegate to the United States Congress from Dakota Territory (1875–1879) and associate justice of the territorial supreme court (1865-1875, 1879-1883).
-The county government was effected on March 22, 1881.
+It was named for Jefferson Parrish Kidder, a delegate to the United States Congress from Dakota Territory (1875–1879) and associate justice of the territorial supreme court (1865–1875, 1879–1883).
+The county government was affected on March 22, 1881.

 The county boundaries were altered on 1879 with territory partitioned to Burleigh, and in 1885 with territory partitioned from Burleigh County.
 Its boundaries have remained unchanged since 1885.

 Geography

 The terrain of Kidder County consists of hills dotted with lakes and ponds, largely devoted to agriculture.
-The terrain slopes to the east and south; its highest point is a hill near its northwestern corner, at 2,064' (629m) ASL.
-The county has a total area of 1432.814 sqmi, of which 1351.062 sqmi is land and 81.752 sqmi (5.7%) is water.
+The terrain slopes to the east and south; its highest point is a hill near its northwestern corner, at 2,064 ft ASL.

+According to the United States Census Bureau, the county has a total area of 1432.814 sqmi, of which 1351.062 sqmi is land and 81.752 sqmi (5.71%) is water.
+It is the 20th largest county in North Dakota by total area.